 The kindness of God has often been debated.
 Medieval thinkers sometimes framed the world as one that God wound up and set loose like a machine on auto pilot.
 Once programmed according to function, it went its merry way which often spelled disaster for human beings.
 They saw life as an unbending structure with no heart at its centre.
 They could find no kindness in the grand design.

-But others see things differently.
 Deus ex machina (God in the machine) is a plot device used in theatre and film where a seemingly insoluble problem is abruptly resolved by a sudden stroke of good luck.
 It suggests that even though the universe seems to be big and impersonal, God is hidden at the centre, and sometimes tips his hand.
-Deus ex machina is a plot device that people instinctively relate to.
-It suggests that unexpected good fortune is something we already know about.
+Deus ex machina is a momentary lifting of the veil that we can relate to.
+It reminds us that unexpected good fortune is something we already know about.

 Today we were out for a walk and came across a perfectly formed bird’s nest.
 You don’t often get to see them up close.
 I expect the nest was raided and that was why we found it on the road.
 Eggs and hatchlings can be prey to larger birds like jays and magpies.
 Yes, nature can be dangerous, but there is more to the story.
 Knit into the heart of the nest is the trace of a grand design.